davidwhogg/StellarSpectroscopy/README.md

 * **sqlcl.py** : This is a python module necessary for running SQL queries in Python.
 * **sqldata_notmain**: This is imported as a module into **graphcode.py** and contains the query from **filterstars.py**, and essentially prepares the data into arrays.

-*Note: I have made the codes that require the sqlcl module import it within the script, so that if you want to run the scripts, simply download sqlcl.py from here and put it in the same folder as the code to run (e.g. sqldata_notmain.py)